 3. Wide-Angle Lens

-Wide-angle Lens helps you to capture the ball along with the background.
+A wide-angle lens will help you to capture the ball along with the background.
 So, use it if you intend to frame the scene with the background.
 You will get similar results with a smartphone.

-Where to keep the Crystal Ball Sphere?
+Where to Keep the Crystal Ball Sphere?

 There are many places where you can keep the sphere.

 You can keep it on the ground.
 But, make sure that the surface has enough grip to hold the ball.
 Place it gently so that you don’t scratch the crystal surface.

 2. Hold it with hand

 The other option is to hold it in your hand.
 It will be difficult for you to hold and shoot at the same time, especially if you are using a DSLR camera.

 So, if you have a friend with you, it is better to ask him to hold the crystal ball for you.